Kin Klizhin

-Kin Klizhin is a small house in the Chaco Canyon, approximately 16.1 km southwest of Pueblo Bonito.
+Kin Klizhin is a small house in the Chaco Canyon, approximately 16.1 km southwest of Pueblo Bonito, New Mexico, United States.
 It dates to the 1080s.
 It consists of "16 rooms, two kivas, a tower kiva, and an enclosed plaza".
 The Kin Klizhin Wash flows in the vicinity, which was used to provide irrigation to nearby fields.
 The site remains unexcavated.